LibCrowds/docs/docs/data/model.md

 For these cases, a linking Annotation will be generated with the IRI of the parent Annotation as the target and the IRI of the child Annotation as the body.
-The generator also links to the child result, as this is the result.
+The generator also links to the child result.
 This helps with later identifying the relationships between entities.

 !!! summary "Example linking annotation"